After a cool end to the workweek, temperatures will gradually cool this weekend as progressively breezier winds sweep in from the north and west.

 While the clouds kept temperatures from plummeting at night this week, clearing skies this weekend will bring lower overnight temperatures through early next week.

-Overnight temperatures this weekend will fall close to 30 well inland while temperatures near the coast remain close to 40.
-When you factor in the winds, AccuWeather.com RealFeel® temperatures will fall into the middle to upper 20s.
+Overnight temperatures this weekend will fall into the lower to middle 30s.
+When you factor in the winds, AccuWeather.com RealFeel® temperatures will fall into the middle 20s.

 Those who plan on being outside at night or early in the morning may want to consider grabbing their hats and gloves before heading out the door.